francoisruty/fruty_face-detection/README.md

 Download input.mp4 from https://drive.google.com/open?id=18_ITpmE2Ejx5tns0OVQf19gvlhosdzJI
 Put it in a folder on your computer (see {{dataPath}} below)

-Put input

 cd fruty_face-detection
 docker build -t retinaface .
 docker run -it --runtime=nvidia -v {{dataPath}}:/data -v {{modelPath}}:/model retinaface /bin/bash
-( {{dataPath}} is the local folder on your computer containing input.mp4, {{modelPath}} is the local folder on your computer containing the model parameters .params and .json)
+( replace {{dataPath}} with the local folder on your computer containing input.mp4, replace {{modelPath}} with the local folder on your computer containing the model parameters .params and .json)

 python script.py